description

 Agia Triada, Gouverneto and Katholiko

-Collectively known as the monasteries of Akrotiri they spread over a large area on the northern part of the Akrotiri peninsula, east of the city of Chania.
-Agia Triada used to be an important religious school and has enough space for several hundred monks, nowadays only 3 or 4 live there.
+Collectively known as the monasteries of Akrotiri they spread over a large area on the northern part of the Akrotiri peninsula, to the East of the city of Chania.

 The ruined monastery of Katholiko which can only reached on foot is probably the oldest monastery in Crete (11th century?) and its ruins are very impressive, with a huge bridge still in perfect condition spanning a riverbed.